Lorna Jane Clarkson: Career

-By 2000, the business required a larger factory, and to fund this expansion, the Clarksons sold their home in the Brisbane suburb of Paddington for $450,000.
-Clarkson described the house they sold as their "dream home", in which they had planned to spend the rest of their lives.
-They had spent seven years renovating it, and from its back deck, they could see the church in which they had married.
-The couple put the money from the sale of their home towards the purchase of a factory building in Fortitude Valley for $465,000.
+By 2000, to expand the business, the Clarksons sold their home in the Brisbane suburb of Paddington for $450,000 to purchase a factory in Fortitude Valley.
+In interviews, Clarkson expressed sadness at selling this house, where they had spent seven years renovating and had a view of the church where they had married.
 They refurbished it for clothes production, and built an apartment living space above it.
-When they purchased it, the building was "dirty and full of termites", but within two years, the value of their factory property had appreciated to $4 million, which the Clarksons were able to use as collateral for further growth.
+As the value of the property increased eightfold in the following two years, it was used as collareral for further growth.

 Clarkson and her husband, Bill, retain a 60% stake in the Lorna Jane brand, after private equity firm CHAMP Ventures purchased a 40% stake in 2010.
 In 2016, the overall value of the business was estimated at $500 million, with an annual revenue for 2014 estimated at $200 million.

-In 2014, the Clarksons considered selling the business, but eventually withdrew when they considered the implications of losing their personal control of what they had built.
-During a personal appearance the following year, Clarkson said that she would be "half a person without the brand", and "I just don't know what I would do without it."
+In 2014, the Clarksons considered selling the business, but eventually withdrew when they considered the implications of losing their personal control of what they had built, with Clarkson saying she would lose a part of her identity without the brand.

-During 2015, the Lorna Jane company received public criticism over a range of issues, including allegations that a former manager had been bullied at work because of her body shape, and separately, over a job ad the company posted for a receptionist who had to satisfy certain physical characteristics so that she could also work as a fitting model for garment development.
-A year later, Clarkson said that as stressful as it was for her personally to deal with these issues, she came to see it as a blessing in disguise because it allowed her to expose a fragile, human side to the public.
+During 2015, the Lorna Jane company was the subject of media attention over allegations that a former manager had been bullied at work because of her body shape, and separately, over a job ad the company posted for a receptionist requiring physical characteristics so she could also work as a fitting model for garment development.
+Clarkson found the experience stressful, believing she had been misunderstood, though she concluded there was value in being expressive to the public.

+In December 2020, the Australian Competition & Consumer Commission initiated legal action against Lorna Jane after the company released the LJ Shield product which it claimed stopped the "transferal of all pathogens" during the Coronavirus pandemic.
+The following year, a federal court judge found that Lorna Jane "represented to consumers that it had a reasonable scientific or technological basis" to make its claims when it had none.
+Clarkson had authorised and approved the promotional material for this product, and had made the same claims in media communications.

+In August 2024, Clarkson was named a judge of The CEO Magazine's Executive of the Year Awards in Sydney.
+The following September, Clarkson personally acquired the SOMA wellness retreat in the Byron Bay hinterland, New South Wales, for a reported AU$10.98 million.
+The property had previously been used as a filming location for the television series Nine Perfect Strangers.